changelly/api-changelly/README.md

 ### **Estimated Exchange Amount**

 You can show users the estimated amount of coins they receive as a result of exchange using `getExchangeAmount`.
 You need to provide the request with currency pair (`from`, `to`) and the `amount` user is going to exchange.

 Estimated `result` property includes Changelly plus partner extra fee.
-All fees are always in output currency.
 Your API extra fee will decrease the estimated `result`.
+However, the network fee is deducted from the output amount.
+In order to get the network fee value, please use `getExchangeAmount` and pass the request params as an array (see the 2nd and 3rd example requests below).

+_Note_: All fees are always in output currency.

 Example request: